8 Ways to Avoid Being Unlikeable

 He explains that journalistic accounts of emotional intelligence have often wrongly associated it with agreeable personality traits such as optimism, sincerity, empathy, motivation, or calmness.
 “Such qualities, although important, have little to do with intelligence, little to do with emotions, and nearly nothing to do with actual emotional intelligence”, he writes.

 Mayer finds it “especially unfortunate” that even some reputed psychologists have confused emotional intelligence with personality tendencies.
 He affirms that the term refers exclusively to the ability to reason about emotions.

 Considerate individuals may use high emotional intelligence to better interact with people.
 However, this skill can also serve decidedly evil purposes.

-Several theories suggest that individuals with high emotional intelligence can use this ability to manipulate others.
+Several theories suggest that individuals with high emotional intelligence can use this ability to manipulate others with emotional hijackings.
 In an essay called The Dark Side of Emotional Intelligence (2014), organizational psychologist Adam Grant depicts emotional intelligence at its worst.
 “When you know what others are feeling, you can tug at their heartstrings and motivate them to act against their own best interests", he explains.

 Grant illustrates the negative side of high emotional intelligence in an eloquent passage: “Recognizing the power of emotions, another one of the most influential leaders of the 20th century spent years studying the emotional effects of his body language.
 Practicing his hand gestures and analyzing images of his movements allowed him to become ‘an absolutely spellbinding public speaker,’ says the historian Roger Moorhouse— ‘it was something he worked very hard on. ’ His name was Adolf Hitler. ”